Role

 did it hold?

-The hypothesis was that a token-driven form inheriting the event's visual identity would serve both the guest and the organiser without extra work from either.
-Based on the design: yes.
+My hypothesis was that a token-driven form inheriting the event's visual identity would create an unexpected, cohesive experience, adding value for the organiser choosing the app over competitors, and for the guest feeling invited to something special.
+Based on the design, my hypothesis holds.
 The guest moves through a form that feels like a continuation of the invitation.
-The organiser gets the right information, configured once, without follow-up.

 What shipping would have proven is 1) whether the coherence between invitation and RSVP reduced drop-off, and 2) whether organiser-configured screens reduced the need for manual guest coordination.
-Drop-off rate could be measured through funnel analytics, and organiser follow-up behaviour through post-event surveys or in-app messaging data.
+Drop-off rate could be measured through funnel analytics.
+Whether organiser-configured screens reduced manual coordination could be tracked through post-event surveys and organiser behaviour in the app.